You can find Part I of this series here

 One must also recognise the way other adaptive changes, intentional or inherent have shifted the context in which dæmons figure.

-The play is fairly chronologically faithful to the novels, the biggest differences coming in The Amber Spyglass section with the dropping of the Mary Malone/Mulefa subplot.
-But the biggest immediate departure in telling is that this version employs a framing device: it begins with a small scene on a simple set, Lyra and Will as they appear in their early twenties 'meeting' on their bench in the Botanic Garden, reminiscing in tandem about their adventures, before the reminiscing transforms into staging and Lyra goes from narrator to protagonist.
+The play is, as I say, fairly chronologically faithful to the novels.
+But perhaps the biggest departure in telling is that this version employs a framing device: it begins with a small scene on a simple set, Lyra and Will as they appear in their early twenties 'meeting' on their bench in the Botanic Garden, reminiscing in tandem about their adventures, before the reminiscing transforms into staging and Lyra goes from narrator to protagonist.

 It's a neat marriage of practicality and meaning, the same understanding that form and function are one that Pullman shows in his own medium.
 The play has actors in their early twenties playing the twelve-year-old protagonists, and the framing device establishes this idea smoothly.